sentinel-hub/eo-grow-examples/GEM/docs/eogrow_ray.md

 The example showcases running an end to end generic EO workflow using `eo-grow` with Ray clusters on AWS infrastructure.
-The `eo-grow` package, developed within the GEM project, is still in early stages, and can be subjected to some significant changes in the near future.
+The `eo-grow` package, developed within the GEM project, is still in early stages, and can be subject to some significant changes in the near future.
 Nevertheless, the functionalities presented here are the backbone of the EO workflows, so should be here to stay.

 You are invited to take the example, adapt it to your needs, use it and possibly even contribute back, both